sj-can/ngs_pipeline/docs/snakemake_tutorial/README.md

 You need would normally need to do some [setup](http://snakemake.readthedocs.io/en/stable/tutorial/setup.html "snakemake tutorial setup") before you move onto the [snakemake tutorial](http://snakemake.readthedocs.io/en/stable/tutorial/basics.html) basics.

-We have taken care of most of it for you but you need to download the actual data files so go to [Section 2](http://snakemake.readthedocs.io/en/stable/tutorial/setup.html#step-2-preparing-a-working-directory) of the setup page and follow the instructions for steps 2, 3 and 4.
+We have taken care of this part and the necessary files are here:

+/home/ubuntu/hpdm098/workshops/snakemake_tutorial/snakemake-tutorial-data-5.24.1

-We have gnereated this space for you to complete the tutorial and it is reccommended as a minimum that you read it prior to starting the assignment.
+Which is also a good space for you to complete the tutorial.

+It is reccommended as a minimum that you read it prior to starting the assignment.
-There is a space here for you to complete the tutorial:

-    cd /home/ubuntu/hpdm098/workshops/ngs_pipeline/snakemake_tutorial

-Once you have completed downloaded the data to this location, follow the online tutorial at your own pace.